EnigmaEngine/EnigmaEngine.github.io/docs/design-philosophy.markdown

 * **Free, open source software**

 Enigma Engine is free, open source software, and should be available to anyone who wants to make a rhythm game mod or use it for their personal projects.
-In the spirit of open source, Enigma Engine is distributed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+In the spirit of open source, Enigma Engine is distributed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 [Contributions](https://github.com/EnigmaEngine/EnigmaEngine/pulls) and [bug reports](https://github.com/EnigmaEngine/EnigmaEngine/issues) are welcome, and we will to respond to them as quickly as possible.